 - Each waived course must be replaced by the equivalent number of elective units.
 (For MArch I AP students, only courses waived beyond the MArch I first-year curriculum must be replaced by elective units).

-- In the case of – but not limited to – the courses listed with asterisks below, the department requires students to take an alternate, more advanced course in the same distributional area as the class they are waiving.
+- In the case of – but not limited to – the courses listed with asterisks (*) below, the department requires students to take an alternate, more advanced course in the same distributional area as the class they are waiving.

-Course Waiver Procedure
+Course Waiver and Substitution Procedures

-2016-2017: Course Waivers must be signed by the following faculty:
+2022-23: Course waivers must be signed by the following faculty:

 History and Theory

-6125*: Holly Samuelson
+SCI 6125: Ali Malkawi, Holly Samuelson

-6227: Patrick McCafferty
+SCI 6227: Patrick McCafferty

-6229: Martin Bechthold
+SCI 6229: Martin Bechthold